Otis Spunkmeyer Blueberry Muffins – Easy Copycat Recipe

 Instructions

-• Line a muffin tin with cupcake liners – 9 for large, 12 for regular, and 15 for smaller muffins.
+• Line a muffin tin with cupcake liners – 9 for large, 12 for regular, or 15 for small muffins.

-• Bake at 350 degrees for 20 to 30 minutes depending on the size of your muffins.
-Test with a toothpick and do not over-bake.
+• Fill the lined muffin cups 3/4 full and bake in the preheated oven for 20 to 30 minutes, depending on the size of your muffins.
+Test with a toothpick and avoid overbaking.

 Notes